Best Flourless Chocolate Cake Recipe

 The first step in this flourless chocolate cake recipe is combining the water, sugar and salt and heating it until the sugar and salt are dissolved.

-Be sure not to let the water boil, and whisk every minute or so to help speed up the dissolving process.
-After the mixture is clear, remove it from the heat and let it cool a little bit as you make the rest of the recipe.
+Do not let the water boil, and whisk every 30 to 60 seconds.
+After the mixture is clear, remove it from the heat and let it cool as you make the rest of the recipe.

 two overhead photos showing how to make flourless chocolate cake - dissolving sugar in water